 Another distillery called Tuthiltown Distillery in upstate NY firstly fill their bourbons into very small sized (3 gallons) barrels instead of the usual 53 gallons barrels.
 Since the whiskey contacts larger area of wood we expect a drastic change in whiskey in a short amount of time.
 However they also agitate their whiskey by exposing them to a low frequency sound.
 Hudson Baby Bourbon Whiskey is the result.
 Despite being matured for just 4 months, it already collected a large number of trophies.
 Tullhiltown Distillery explains their production phase in the video below.

-Another US distillery, Cooper & Kings in Kentucky, fills their brandy in Kentucky bourbon barrels and leaves the barrels to the ‘caring’ hands of Rock’n Roll.
+Another US distillery, Copper & Kings in Kentucky, fills their brandy in Kentucky bourbon barrels and leaves the barrels to the ‘caring’ hands of Rock’n Roll.
 The deep bass sounds coming from the subwoofers makes the liquid dance in the barrel.

 It is really meaningful and reasonable to think that sonic waves will make the spirit dance and contact with more wood.
 Last year Glenfiddich made an art project for their 21 year old Reserva Rum Cask whisky which clearly shows the effect of these kinds of waves on the liquid.